CommunityToolkit/MVVM-Samples/samples/MvvmSampleUwp/MvvmSampleUwp/Assets/docs/Messenger.md

 // Unregisters the recipient from a message type Messenger.Default.Unregister<LoggedInUserChangedMessage>(this);

-// Unregisters the recipient from a message type in a specified channel Messenger.Default.Unregister<LoggedInUserChangedMessage, int>(this, 42);

 // Unregister the recipient from all messages, across all channels Messenger.Default.UnregisterAll(this);
 ```